 The purpose of a magazine article is to inform, educate and entertain.
 In recent years, students have been tested on this type of writing.
+Sometimes, students are expected to give views/opinions/putting forward arguments for and against something.
+They have to deal with problems and solutions and give advice or make suggestions.
+Students can also be asked to write an account of an experience.

 Imagine that you are Anil, the guide in Passage A. You have been asked to write an article for a local magazine to give an account of your working life.